silnrsi/font-payap-lanna/documentation/source/about.md

 This project is intended to provide a free and open font family for all current languages and writing systems that use Tai Tham script of Northern Thailand.

-It has been produced with help from [Payap's Linguistic Institute](http://li.payap.ac.th).
+The design is inspired by, but not based on, the CR Udom fonts designed by Charin Jamjitt.
+It has been produced with help from [Payap's Linguistics Institute](http://li.payap.ac.th).

 ## Future plans